PlayFab/thundernetes/docs/quickstart.md

 > To read about the fields that you need to specify for a GameServerBuild, you can check [this document](gameserverbuild.md).

-Try using `kubectl get gs` to see the running game servers:
+Try using `kubectl get gs` to see the running game servers, you should see something similar to this:

 ```bash
 dgkanatsios@desktopdigkanat:thundernetes$ kubectl get gs